-- 1. The District buildings use limited points of entry.
+- 3. All visitors are announced at the gate. - 4.
+Safety Team Members have been trained to approach visitors and offer to assist them.
+Visitors will be escorted to the appropriate school office. - 5.
+Prior to entry, walk-through and handheld metal detectors are used to check a student's person.
+Random Searches are conducted when approved by the building principal or designee.
+Students who are habitual drug abusers or suffering from kleptomania may be subjected to random searches as part of their behavioral management plan.
+A plan developed in conjunction with student, parent and appropriate school staff involvement (CST).
+Searches are conducted on the basis of the strength of suspicion and seriousness of the incident.
+Searches are conducted in consultation with the Agency when necessary. - 6.
+All visitors must report immediately to the District Office or the appropriate School Office(s) in order to receive a visitor's pass. - 7.
+The District buildings use limited points of entry.
 All doors are locked.
 Signs are in place directing visitors to sign-in at the reception desk at each school.
-Main doors are controlled by remote "buzzer" entry during normal school hours. - 2.
-All schools have security or office staff members just inside the entrance to each school in the District.
+Main doors are controlled by remote "buzzer" entry during normal school hours. - 8.
+All schools have greeters or office staff members just inside the entrance to each school in the District.
 These individuals ensure visitor sign-in procedures and help supervise building traffic flow.
-The building principals are responsible for supervision of the greeters and other staff. - 3.
-Staff member are required to wear visible identification badges. - 4.
-Visitors are required to sign in and wear visitor identification. - 5.
+The building principals are responsible for supervision of the greeters and other staff. - 9.
+Staff members are required to wear visible identification badges. - 10.
+Visitors are required to sign in and wear visitor identification. - 11.
 Visitor access is limited to specific areas of the school building.